 Earning around $130K per year on average, Information Technology Directors receive the most money, followed by Human Resources Generalists ($65K), Production Supervisors (approximately $59K), and Logistics Coordinators ($50K).
 Dairy Farmers of America, Inc. hands out some of the smallest paychecks to Staff Accountants (about $47K on average).

-When it comes to location, the highest average paycheck ($90K annually) can be spotted in Milwaukee, Wisc.; Reading, Pa. ($75K), Medina, Ohio (around $56K), and Fort Morgan, Colo. (approximately $55K) are the next top-paying cities.
-East Syracuse, N.Y. ranks low on the pay scale — at $44K, it is one of the lowest-paid cities.
-By state, Dairy Farmers of America, Inc. pays its Wisconsin employees the most; the pay rate there is about $88K per year.
+When it comes to location, the highest average paycheck ($90K annually) can be spotted in Milwaukee, Wisc.; the company's headquarter city of Kansas City, Mo. ($88K), Mechanicsburg, Pa. (about $73K), and Springfield, Mo. (around $54K) are the next top-paying cities.
+East Syracuse, N.Y. is one of the lowest-paid cities, with earnings averaging $44K.
+Across its U.S. offices, the state of Wisconsin pays Dairy Farmers of America, Inc. the most — $88K per year on average.

 Years of Experience

 For those with five to nine years of experience, average earnings amount to approximately $56K annually.
 Broken down by tenure, the largest share of Dairy Farmers of America, Inc. employees (33 percent) have one to four years of experience and earn $50K per year on average.